tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

 * **sum**: This is for raw variables, like population.
 It will look for a file name beginning with *r*, like `r[X].csv`.
 * **mean**: This is for normalized variables, like population density.
 It will look for a file name beginning with *n*, like `n[X].csv`.
-* **normalize**: This will normalize data or perform a weighted average and will look for two files - a raw file beginning with *r*, like `r[X].csv`, and a weighting variable beginning with *d*, like `d[X].csv`.
+* **weighted**: This will normalize data or perform a weighted average and will look for two files - a raw file beginning with *r*, like `r[X].csv`, and a weighting variable beginning with *d*, like `d[X].csv`.
 Suppose you wanted to have a weighted average for people per acre (population density).
 If you specify normalize, it'll look for a raw population in `rX.csv` and the number of acres for the denominator in `dX.csv` and produce a weighted average.

 The CSV's are converted to JSON by running `gulp datagen`.